-Digital Molecular Medicine
+Digital Diagnostics for Precision Medicine

 The analysis of tissue and cells by microscopy is undergoing a transition from an analog to a digital technology.
 This, together with advancements in assay technologies, now allows an increasing number of molecular readouts through multiplexed immunoassays.
 The paradigm shift from human expert based interpretations to computerised readouts has vast implications for both clinical medicine and biomedical research.
 In the future, pathology will change from a mainly descriptive into a more quantitative science and an expert’s decisions will be supported by an array of readouts performed by computer vision algorithms.